 - 1. Budget draws upon Council input from Council Retreat and FIAR projections as a guide - Priority-driven operating budget based upon Council's Critical and Top Priorities, goals, objectives, and desired outcomes - 2.
-Two-year budget process with fewer budget requests coming in the "off-year" (This year, FY 18 is an "off-year" for the budget) - Second-year budget requests that will be considered are ones that - i. will come with revenue offsets; - ii. are accompanied by expense reductions, or that; - iii. are required by law; or - iv. are necessitated by market/environment changes that happened since the last budget adoption (since the adoption of the FY17 budget, in this case) - 3.
+Two-year budget process with fewer budget requests coming in the "off-year" - 3.
 The budget proposal is initially developed by several budget committees made up of cross-departmental staff: - Committees include Results Team as well as CIP, Pay Plan, Benefit, and Fleet committees and any other ad hoc committees needed for unique circumstances - Results Team will make recommendations by considering BFO score, department manager's request, established need, available resources, and performance measures - 4.
 All operating and capital budget requests should be considered during the budget process - 5.
 Any General Fund budget surplus should be used for capital projects